hltcoe/turkle/README.md

 ```

 This passes the URL prefix to the Turkle application through an environment variable.
+Note that the application will be functional when directly hitting the application server.
+If that is required, use `SCRIPT_NAME` with your own Docker image.

 ## Using scripts with Dockerized Turkle ##